bgcarlisle/Numbat/docs/install-and-upgrade.md

 send commands to your server.

-Once you have successfully connected to your server, navigate to the directory into which you want to install Numbat, delete all the files that are already there, if any, and run the following command:
+Once you have successfully connected to your server, navigate to the directory into which you want to install Numbat, delete or move all the files that are already there, if any, and run the following
+command:

 ```
 $ git clone https://github.com/bgcarlisle/Numbat.git ./
 ```

-This will copy the Numbat software from the git repo onto your server, and it will also provide an easy means for upgrading to subsequent versions of Numbat.
+This will copy the Numbat software from the `git` repo onto your server, and it will also provide an easy means for upgrading to subsequent versions of Numbat.

 Take note of the full path to the Numbat folder root and the public-facing URL that corresponds to the Numbat folder.